Skip to main content

 In this setup, an "Orchestrator" agent created plans and directed a "WebSurfer" agent to browse the web, generating 145,000 successful task trajectories.
 The researchers then "distilled" this complex interaction data into Fara-7B, which is built on Qwen2.5-VL-7B, a base model chosen for its long context window (up to 128,000 tokens) and its strong ability to connect text instructions to visual elements on a screen.
 While the data generation required a heavy multi-agent system, Fara-7B itself is a single model, showing that a small model can effectively learn advanced behaviors without needing complex scaffolding at runtime.

-What does Fara‑7B actually deliver?
-It is a 7‑billion‑parameter Computer Use Agent that runs directly on a PC, sidestepping the need for large cloud‑hosted models.
-The team reports state‑of‑the‑art results for its size, noting lower latency and enhanced privacy as practical benefits.
+So, what does Fara-7B actually give you?
+It’s a 7-billion-parameter Computer Use Agent that you can run straight on a PC, which means you don’t have to lean on huge cloud-hosted models.
+The developers say it hits top-tier results for its size, with lower latency and better privacy as side benefits.

 Common Questions Answered